The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 David Palmer - RBC Capital Markets LLC

 And does that creeping influence of e-commerce mean less pricing power?
-Or just simply that there is a desire from some bricks and mortar players for you to share in those investments?
+Or just simply that there is a desire from some of the bricks and mortar players for you to share in those investments?
 Is that simply what's happening going on right now?

 Georges El-Zoghbi - The Kraft Heinz Co.

 Well, for us the contribution margin from the sales in the e-commerce channel are comparable to the traditional channel because the physical movement of product is the same from us to the customers.
-Where we are making the investment, however, we're making an outsized investment to build our capability for the pull factor because the way consumers shop when they are in front of screen, or they're using the mobile commerce, or they're using the voice commerce, is very different to their shopping behavior when they are walking through the aisle.
+Where we are making the investment, however, we're making an outsized investment to build our capability for the pull factor because the way consumers shop when they are in front of a screen, or they're using the mobile commerce, or they're using the voice commerce, is very different to their shopping behavior when they are walking through the aisle.
 And so our focus to making an investment to be able to cater for that and stimulate demand for us and our trading partners.
 So we will see that investment catching – the return catching up once we build scale in this area.

 David Palmer - RBC Capital Markets LLC